Is Biochemistry on the DAT?

 Preparation that emphasizes true understanding rather than memorization gives students a stronger academic foundation for dental school.

-For structured instruction, view our in person and online classes:
+For structured instruction, view our in-person and online DAT classes here.

 Build confidence by mastering the fundamentals — and approach the DAT Biology section with clarity.